-Forest density1 is both a structural characteristic of forests and a reflection of forest dynamics.
+Forest density is both a structural characteristic of forests and a reflection of forest dynamics.
 It can be measured as the number of trees per unit area, or it can be measured in terms of live tree area per unit area, known as "basal area".
 Live tree basal area represents the amount of ground covered by living trees in two-dimensional space.
-Figure 5 shows average forest density in terms of live trees per hectare by ecosection2 across the state of Missouri, while Figure 6 represents forest density by ecosection in terms of basal area (m2 ha-1).
+Figure 5 shows average forest density in terms of live trees per hectare by ecosection across the state of New Hampshire, while Figure 6 represents forest density by ecosection in terms of basal area (m ha-1).

-By comparing these figures we can see that the ecosection on the western side of Missouri's southeast corner (which covers roughly the extent of Dunklin county) has a relatively low forest density in terms of number of trees per hectare (Figure 5), but has the state's highest forest density in terms of basal area (Figure 6).
-This suggests that in this ecosection, there may be fewer total trees per unit area, but on average, these trees tend to be relatively large.
-By contrast, an ecosection in the southeastern portion of Missouri has the state's highest forest density in terms of number of trees but is among the state's lowest forest densities in terms of basal area.
-This suggests that forests in this zone are characterized by many, smaller-stemmed trees.
+By comparing these figures we can see that a small ecosection in the southeast corner of New Hampshire has the state's lowest forest density in terms of number of trees per hectare (Figure 5), but an average forest density in terms of basal area (Figure 6).
+This suggests that there may be fewer total trees per unit area in this zone, but on average, these trees tend to be relatively large.
+By contrast, the ecosection just south of the northernmost ecosection of New Hampshire has the highest forest density in terms of number of trees but has one of the lowest forest densities in terms of basal area, suggesting the prevalence of many, smaller-stemmed trees in this zone.